Facebook's Keyword Snooze will help you avoid spoilers in News Feed

 Last year, Facebook introduced a "Snooze" option that allows you to mute a friend for 30 days on your News Feed.
 Now it's extending that feature to keywords.
 According to Facebook, "Keyword Snooze" allows you to automatically hide any post that features a keyword you don't want to see for 30 days.
 You can access the feature the same way you find regular Snooze options -- through the post's upper right-hand menu in News Feed.
+It's currently being tested with a small percentage of people in the US and will roll out more broadly later this year.

 While Facebook touts this as a way to avoid spoilers for movies and TV shows in your timeline, it can also be used to cater what you see in your News Feed.
 Many people get their news from Facebook, but others don't want to constantly be inundated with their friends' and acquaintances' political opinions.
 This feature gives people the ability to take a break from politics (but, like any mute button, it also threatens to increase echo chamber effects.)

-Note: Update: This article was updated to reflect that this feature is currently being tested and will roll out widely later in the year.